 University has over the years grown in size and complexity.
-To stay in step with the needs of the university, there is compelling need to refresh our management, administrative, oversight and governance structures.
-This will entail:
+To stay in step with the needs of the university, there is a compelling need to refresh our management, administrative, oversight, and governance structures.

-- In-building of flow of authority, resources, responsibility and accountability to the lowest levels
+- In-building of the flow of authority, resources, responsibility, and accountability to the lowest levels

 - Refocussing our human, financial and institutional resources to the core mandate of the University.

 Agenda number 3- Curricula

 To do this, we will:

 Review the courses offered at the University of Nairobi with a view to assess the overall cost of implementation of each program and the level to which they respond to market, industry, societal, and government needs.